 - Face toward East or North when rehearsing Japa as East and North are viewed as “the residence Gods” and the most advantageous and powerful bearing to be situated while supplicating or reflecting

-- Utilize the centre finger and the thumb of the correct hand to contact and move the dots with the mantra
+- Utilize the center finger and the thumb of the correct hand to contact and move the dots with the mantra

 - It is ideal to get your mantra from your Guru or instructor.
 On the off chance that this is absurd, cautiously pick a mantra dependent on your objectives and aims.